-Really interesting mapping project has been recently developed by The University of Richmond Digital Scholarship Lab.
+Really interesting mapping project on foreign trips of US Presidents has been recently developed by The University of Richmond Digital Scholarship Lab.
 The Executive Abroad visualizes the overseas visits of every U.S. President and Secretary of State.

 It’s a very interesting story to tell.
 The first US president who traveled outside the country was Theodore Roosevelt who visited Panama in 1906 to see the construction of the Panama Canal.